 Overview

 More than 220 hectares of forested area was severely affected within the Dandenong Ranges National Park in the 2021 storms.
+In some areas, as much as 90% of the tree canopy blew over or snapped off.

 Forest Fire Management Victoria (FFMVic) has led the recovery effort in the Dandenong Ranges.
 Partners include Parks Victoria, Melbourne Water and Yarra Ranges Shire.

-FFMVic is removing debris from tracks and roadsides to ensure safe access for firefighters and the community.
+FFMVic removed debris from tracks and roadsides to ensure safe access for firefighters and the community.
+The works affected less than 1.5% (50 hectares) of the 3540-hectare Dandenong Ranges National Park.
+These were not commercial timber harvesting operations.

-Debris is only removed in areas where it creates a bushfire or other safety risk.
-Standing trees will only be removed where they have been assessed as hazardous and are a risk to safety.
+Debris was only removed in areas where it created a bushfire or other safety risk.
+Standing trees were only removed where they were assessed as hazardous and were a risk to safety.
+Learn more about managing fire risk

 All roads, tracks and fuel breaks have been reopened.